samsonyuwono/CRM-Rails-App-With-JQUERY/NOTES.md

 4. User will be able to add notes to a account/customer

-To - do
-- Make sure next brings up comments associated with company
-- Fix next button

 Stretch

 Decide where to add comments after all other requirements are achieved
 - Make each lead in drop-down menu clickable
+- Make a previous button that goes back to last company
 - Add images to project